spatialflux/VR-Funscript-AI-Generator/README.md

 - **Visualization**: Provides real-time visualization of object tracking and Funscript data (in test mode).
 - **VR Support**: Optimized for VR videos, with options to process specific regions of the frame.

+---

 ## Project Genesis and Evolution

 This project started as a dream to automate Funscript generation for VR videos.
 Here’s a brief history of its development:

 - **Initial Approach (OpenCV Trackers)**: The first version relied on OpenCV trackers to detect and track objects in the video.
 While functional, the approach was slow (8–20 FPS) and struggled with occlusions and complex scenes.

 - **Transition to YOLO**: To improve accuracy and speed, the project shifted to using YOLO object detection.
 A custom YOLO model was trained on a dataset of VR video frames, significantly improving detection quality.
 The new approach runs at 90 FPS on a Mac mini M4 pro, making it much more efficient.

 - **Original Post**: For more details and discussions, check out the original post on EroScripts:
 [VR Funscript Generation Helper (Python + CV/AI)](https://discuss.eroscripts.com/t/vr-funscript-generation-helper-python-now-cv-ai/202554)

+---

 ## YOLO Model

 The YOLO model used in this project is based on YOLOv11n, which was fine-tuned with 9 new classes and 4,500+ frames randomly extracted from a VR video library.
 Here’s how the model was developed:

-- **Initial Training**:A few hundred frames were manually tagged and boxed to create an initial dataset.
+- **Initial Training**: A few hundred frames were manually tagged and boxed to create an initial dataset.
 The model was trained on this dataset to generate preliminary detection results.
-- **Iterative Improvement**:
-The trained model was used to suggest bounding boxes in additional frames.
+- **Iterative Improvement**: The trained model was used to suggest bounding boxes in additional frames.
 The suggested boxes were manually adjusted, and the dataset was expanded.
 This process was repeated iteratively to improve the model’s accuracy.
-- **Final Training**:
-After gathering 4,500+ images and 30,149 annotations, the model was trained for 200 epochs.
+- **Final Training**: After gathering 4,500+ images and 30,149 annotations, the model was trained for 200 epochs.
 YOLOv11s and YOLOv11m were also tested, but YOLOv11n was chosen for its balance of accuracy and inference speed.
-- **Hardware**:
-The model runs on a Mac using MPS (Metal Performance Shaders) for accelerated inference on ARM chips.
+- **Hardware**: The model runs on a Mac using MPS (Metal Performance Shaders) for accelerated inference on ARM chips.
 Other versions of the model (ONNX and PT) are also available for use on other platforms.

+---

 ## Pipeline Overview

 The pipeline for generating Funscript files is as follows:

-- **YOLO Object Detection**:
-A YOLO model detects relevant objects (e.g., penis, hands, mouth, etc.) in each frame of the video.
-The detection results are saved to a .json file.
+1. **YOLO Object Detection**: A YOLO model detects relevant objects (e.g., penis, hands, mouth, etc.) in each frame of the video.
+The detection results are saved to a `.json` file.
-- **Tracking Algorithm**:
-A custom tracking algorithm processes the YOLO detection results to track the positions of objects over time.
+2. **Tracking Algorithm**: A custom tracking algorithm processes the YOLO detection results to track the positions of objects over time.
 The algorithm calculates distances and interactions between objects to determine the Funscript position.
-- **Funscript Generation**:
-The tracked data is used to generate a raw Funscript file.
+3. **Funscript Generation**: The tracked data is used to generate a raw Funscript file.
-- **Simplifier**:
-The raw Funscript data is simplified to remove noise and smooth out the motion.
-The final .funscript file is saved.
+4. **Simplifier**: The raw Funscript data is simplified to remove noise and smooth out the motion.
+The final `.funscript` file is saved.
-- **Heatmap Generation**:
-A heatmap is generated to visualize the Funscript data.
+5. **Heatmap Generation**: A heatmap is generated to visualize the Funscript data.

+---

 ## Prerequisites

 Before using this project, ensure you have the following installed:

 - **Python 3.8 or higher**
 - **FFmpeg** (for video processing)
 - **CUDA** (optional, for GPU acceleration)

+---

 ## Installation